MrIsMailAmmor/Pokedex/README.md

 npm install --global serve
 ```

-And finally start the server with the -s argument as a single page application
+and finally start the server with the argument -s as a single page application
 <br/>

 Note that without the -s argument, you might experience some problemes going the the pokemons list directly, you'll have to go to "/" first to be redirected